MartinLampel/drlnd_p1_navigation/Report.md

 There are follow ideas:
 * more training runs with different seeds and epsilon
-* Implementation of Dueling Networks, Multi-Step Learning and Distributional RL.
-Combining these with the
+* Implement the remaining improvements from rainbow, namely Dueling DQN, Noisy DQN, A3C, Distributional DQN
-  used algorithm yields the Rainbow
+* Test the agent in the unity environment